In Italy, a school teaches reconciliation over revenge

 “We didn’t want to build a Utopian place where students could pretend war doesn’t exist,” explains Franco Vaccari, co-founder and president of the school, called Rondine.
 “We wanted, rather, to create a neutral ground, away from the chaos of their homelands ... where our students could focus on a peaceful dialogue.”

-At 9 a.m. sharp on the last day of September, as in every year for the past two decades, the bell signaling the beginning of a new academic year echoes across the cobblestone alleys of Rondine, a one-of-its-kind school near the Italian city of Arezzo.
+At 9 a.m. sharp on the last day of September, as every year for the past two decades, the bell signaling the beginning of a new academic year echoes across the cobblestone alleys of Rondine, a one-of-its-kind school near the Italian city of Arezzo.

 Đorđe Mirkovic, a 24-year-old new student, looks excited as he peruses the wide variety of flags hanging just outside the main gate of the school’s premises, reflecting his fellow students’ different nationalities.